 “Competitive robotics hones essential skills that all young engineers must possess,” said Kobes.
 “The ability to approach a problem using the engineering design process, to fabricate a prototype, program, test, and relentlessly revise it until the most efficient iteration is achieved.”

 Teams receive the year’s game challenge in April and must have their robots ready for the competition season by early fall.
-Over 300 teams from universities around the world compete throughout the season for a qualifying spot at the World Championship where Vex Robotics sponsors including Northrup Grumman, Autodesk, Google, NASA, and Tesla.
+Over 300 teams from universities around the world compete throughout the season for a qualifying spot at the World Championship, where Vex Robotics sponsors include Northrup Grumman, Autodesk, Google, NASA, and Tesla.